joppuyo/customizer-disabler/readme.txt

 In the process, I've dropped support for old versions of WordPress and PHP.
 I would have liked the continue supporting these but supporting a very wide range of WordPress and PHP versions becomes increasingly difficult.
 The upside is that since the tests are automated, I can be very certain that the versions claim to be supported are actually so.
 According to [wordpress.org statistics](https://wordpress.org/about/stats/) WordPress 5.0 and PHP 7 should cover around 90% of WordPress users.

+### Support the plugin

+Maintaining a WordPress plugin is a lot of work.
+If you like the plugin, please consider rating it on [WordPress.org](https://wordpress.org/support/plugin/disable-drop-cap/reviews/#new-post).
+Thank you!

 ## Installation

 1. Install the plugin.